kootenpv/yagmail/README.md

 - **YagAddressError**: This means that the address was given in an invalid format.
 Note that `From` can either be a string, or a dictionary where the key is an `email`, and the value is an `alias` {'sample@gmail.com', 'Sam'}.
 In the case of 'to', it can either be a string (`email`), a list of emails (email addresses without aliases) or a dictionary where keys are the email addresses and the values indicate the aliases.

 - **YagInvalidEmailAddress**: Note that this will only filter out syntax mistakes in emailaddresses.
 If a human would think it is probably a valid email, it will most likely pass.
 However, it could still very well be that the actual emailaddress has simply not be claimed by anyone (so then this function fails to devalidate).

+- Click to enable the email for being used externally https://www.google.com/settings/security/lesssecureapps

 - Make sure you have a working internet connection